ajithrnayak/ajith_blog/content/posts/2022-12-10---vuejs_using_youtube_api_in_gridsome_site/index.md

 https://developers.google.com/youtube/v3/docs/videos/list#try-it

-Now, keep in mind that because we are dealing with a collection of videos (up to 20 videos based on'maxRecentTalks,' retrieving details about a specific video by looping through playlist items is not the best option.
+Now, keep in mind that because we are dealing with a collection of videos (up to 20 videos based on `maxRecentTalks`), retrieving details about a specific video by looping through playlist items is not the best option.
 There is a better way; the 'id' parameter accepts a list of YouTube video IDs separated by commas.
 This means that the same API can retrieve data for a collection of videos as well.

 In your API request, you can therefore include one or more video IDs.